pingcap/docs-dm/en/config-overview.md

 ## DM migration task configuration

-### DM task configuration file

-`task.yaml` is the configuration file for the data migration task.
-For more details, refer to [Task Configuration File](task-configuration-file.md).

 ### Data migration task creation

 You can take the following steps to create a data migration task:

 1. [Load the data source configuration into the DM cluster using dmctl](manage-source.md#operate-data-source).
-2. Refer to the description in the [Task Configuration File](task-configuration-file.md) and create the configuration file `your_task.yaml`.
+2. Refer to the description in the [Task Configuration Guide](task-configuration-guide.md) and create the configuration file `your_task.yaml`.
 3. [Create the data migration task using dmctl](create-task.md).

 ### Important concepts